 Materials for Energy

 We investigate rapid exothermic (combustion) processes in condensed matter to create novel and useful materials for energy applications.
-The objective of this research is to establish the links between energy release mechanisms and structure of nanoscale materials that form during combustion processes.
+The objective of this research is to establish the links between energy release mechanisms and the structure of nanoscale materials that form during combustion processes.
 The systems under investigation include solid-state mixtures, thermites reactions, and reactive solutions.
-We place particular emphasis on the elucidation of effects of different external factors (mechanical and thermal impact, high-energy ion irradiation) on dynamics of ignition and combustion in these systems.
-We also compliment these investigations by the development of new approaches to investigate the kinetics of rapid exothermic processes.
-Our efforts are directed towards controlling the combustion processes to prepare nanoscale materials to be used as catalysts, electrochemical energy storage devices, and high-energy density materials.
+We place particular emphasis on the elucidation of effects of different external factors (mechanical and thermal impact, high-energy ion irradiation) on the dynamics of ignition and combustion in these systems.
+We also complement these investigations by the development of new approaches to investigate the kinetics of rapid exothermic processes.
+Our efforts are directed towards controlling the combustion processes to prepare nanoscale materials to be used as catalysts, electrochemical energy storage devices, and high-energy-density materials.